Parametrics of electromagnetic searches for axion dark matter: Introduction

 The quasi-static suppression can also be alleviated by performing an `up-conversion' experiment, in which the background magnetic field is oscillating at a frequency $\gtrsim L^{-1}$.
 Up-conversion experiments have been proposed in the optical range~\cite{DeRocco:2018jwe,Obata:2018vvr,Liu:2018icu}, but the relatively small amplitude of achievable optical-frequency fields means that they would have relatively poor sensitivity.
 Larger magnetic fields are attainable at lower frequencies; in particular, it is routine to obtain magnetic fields of $\sim 0.1 \Tesla$ at $\sim \GHz$ frequencies in superconducting (SRF) cavities~\cite{padamsee1998rf,Grassellino:2017bod}.

-These field strengths were noted in~\cite{Sikivie:2010fa}, which proposed a SRF up-conversion experiment.\footnote{Microwave up-conversion experiments were also proposed in~\cite{Goryachev:2018vjt}, but as reviewed in section~\ref{secUpExp}, errors in their sensitivity calculations made them orders of magnitude too optimistic.} However, they mainly considered $\nu_a \sim \GHz$, for which static field experiments do not encounter the quasi-static suppression.
+These field strengths were noted in~\cite{Sikivie:2010fa}, which proposed a SRF up-conversion experiment.\footnote{Microwave up-conversion experiments were also proposed in~\cite{Tobar_2020,Goryachev:2018vjt}, but their sensitivity projections rely on an alternative interpretation of axion electrodynamics --- see Section~\ref{secUpExp}.} However, they mainly considered $\nu_a \sim \GHz$, for which static field experiments do not encounter the quasi-static suppression.
 Consequently, the only benefit of an SRF experiment would be the higher cavity quality factor, which is unlikely to overcome the disadvantages of smaller background magnetic field, higher temperature (due to cooling power requirements), and drive-related noise issues.
 However, as we point out here, for $\nu_a \ll \GHz$, the lack of quasi-static suppression may make up-conversion more competitive.
 We investigate this possibility in more detail in a companion paper~\cite{srf} (see also~\cite{Berlin_2019}).